-At the end of your apprenticeship you will need to take an exam in order to obtain your Electricians license.
-Once you’ve passed the exam you will be a licensed Electrician and will qualify for standard pay rates rather than the %40-70 you earned as an apprentice.
+At the end of your apprenticeship you will need to take a state exam in order to obtain your electricians license.
+Check out the requirements in your state.
+Once you’ve passed the exam you will be a licensed electrician and will qualify for standard pay rates rather than the 40-70% you earned as an apprentice.

 How Long Does It Take To Become A Master Electrician?

-Now that you’ve become a Journeyman Electrician how long does it take to become a master electrician?
-To become a master electrician there are two routes you can follow.
-You can either work in the industry for 7 years or you can pursue an Bachelor of Science in Electrical Engineering at a University or College.
-Once one of the two requirements are met you qualify to take the Master Electrician License exam which will test not only your practical electrician skills, but also your understanding of electrical theory and your knowledge of electrical planning.
+Once you’ve become a journeyman electrician, what does it take to become a master electrician?
+To be a licensed master electrician there are two routes you can follow.
+You can either work in the industry for around 7 years, varies depending on the state, or you can pursue an Bachelor of Science in Electrical Engineering at a university or college.
+Once one of the two requirements are met you can usually qualify to take the master electrician license exam which will test not only your practical electrician skills, but also your understanding of electrical theory and your knowledge of electrical planning.

 Read more about Master Electricians here